About Your Central Venous Catheter (CVC) for Pediatric Patients

 You may have some discomfort around your incisions.
 Your care team will make a plan to manage your pain based on your needs.
 Tell them if your pain isn’t managed.

 You can take off the dressing over your insertion site 2 days after your procedure.
 You don’t need to put on a new one.
 If you have Steri-Strips, leave them in place until they start to peel off.
 This should happen about 3 to 5 days after your procedure.
-Don’t take off the dressing covering your CVC.
+Do not take off the dressing covering your CVC.

 Your healthcare provider will give you instructions about what exercises and movements you can do while your incisions are healing.
-Check with them before starting heavy exercises (such as running, jogging, or lifting weights).
+Check with them before starting heavy exercises, such as running, jogging, or lifting weights.

 Caring for your CVC